 Our natural rate of skin renewal slows as we get older – from around 20 days when in our 20s to around 30+ days in our 50s - but you can improve this rate very easily…. simply by using an exfoliator.

 By ridding your complexion of a build up of dead skin cells it will function far more efficiently and regain an enviable glow.
-Super-quick to use, you will see results from our Face & Body Exfoliating Polish straight away as reinvigorating ginger, pomegranate and orange gently slough away rough patches and stimulate the circulation.
+Super-quick to use, you will see results from our Face and Body Exfoliating Polish straight away as reinvigorating ginger, pomegranate and orange gently slough away rough patches and stimulate the circulation.
 Skin looks brighter, smoother and radiant.

-Top tip– for a gentle yet moisture-boosting exfoliation mask, mix ¼ Face Balm with ¾ Exfoliating Polish and massage over face and décolleté.
+Top tip – for a gentle yet moisture-boosting exfoliation mask, mix ¼ Face Balm with ¾ Exfoliating Polish and massage over face and décolleté.
 Give it a go in the morning for daylong extra supple, extra bright skin.

 … Go gentle